 ‘Without an arrest there is no standing for a civil case awarding monetary damages to Tracey Martin and Sybrina Fuller [the mother of Trayvon Martin] against George Zimmerman, the HOA for The Retreat At Twin Lakes [where the fatal shooting occurred], and possibly the City of Sanford and all of their respective insurance companies.
 Without an arrest there is no implied probable cause which could lead to compensatory and punitive damages for wrongful death…’

-As the Huffington Post reported: ‘Crump and his law partner… are… personal injury attorneys who primarily handle wrongful death and negligence cases.’
+As the Huffington Post (link no longer available) reported: ‘Crump and his law partner… are… personal injury attorneys who primarily handle wrongful death and negligence cases.’
 When asked how, and if, he was being compensated by Trayvon Martin’s parents, Crump reportedly ‘dodge[d] the question’, replying:

 ‘You do it because it’s the right thing to do.
 As long as you make your goal to do right and do good, all the money and financial material stuff will come.’